remy/remysharp.com/public/drafts/the-art-of-debugging.md

 ## Although...

-Okay.
-So, assuming you're not robots, and you might have written a bug or two in your time, the truth is: there is no silver bullet.
+Assuming you're not a robot, and you might have written a bug or two in your time, the truth is: there is no silver bullet.

 And in fact, I lied a moment ago, "don't write bugs" is the exact opposite to learning to debug.
 You need experience.
 You have to encounter bugs to be able to recognise how to approach them.